open/close all folders

 - 2018's Black Panther helped re-establish the popularity of a Black superhero film after the flop that was Blade: Trinity

 - The Pirates of the Caribbean franchise made pirates fun for the twenty-first century (although its influence has mostly been in literature rather than in more films).

 - The Disaster Movie genre was left for dead by 1980, but experienced a resurgence in 1996 with Roland Emmerich's Independence Day.

-- 3D movies have had this a few times - the most recent in the 2000s, first with IMAX 3D, then animated flicks such as The Polar Express, and culminating in 2009's Avatar.
+- 3D movies have had this a few times - in the 2000s, first with IMAX 3D, then animated flicks such as The Polar Express, and culminating in 2009's Avatar.

-- The Lord of The Rings trilogy directed by Peter Jackson, it can be said, effectively brought High Fantasy (or perhaps even Medieval European Fantasy) in general to the attention of film audiences, but results from attempted films of this genre have been mixed, on one hand, we got successes like The Chronicles of Narnia.
+- The Lord of the Rings trilogy directed by Peter Jackson, it can be said, effectively brought High Fantasy (or perhaps even Medieval European Fantasy) in general to the attention of film audiences, but results from attempted films of this genre have been mixed, on one hand, we got successes like The Chronicles of Narnia.
 On the other; commercial flops like Eragon.
 It's often stated that the Game of Thrones HBO series has re-killed High Fantasy, however.

-- There'd hardly been any Sword And Sandal epic movies since Cleopatra had come out in 1963.
+- There'd hardly been any Sword & Sandal epic movies since Cleopatra had come out in 1963.
 Then along came a little film called Gladiator in 2000, and the genre became big again.

 - This happened at least twice in the Game Show genre: